zhandao/zero-rails_openapi/README.md

   # method signature
   open_api method, summary = '', builder = false, &block
   # usage
-  open_api :index, '(SUMMARY) this api blah blah ...', :builder do end
+  open_api :index, '(SUMMARY) this api blah blah ...', :builder_template1 do end
   ```
-  If pass `:builder` to the third parameter,
+  If pass `:builder_template_name` to the third parameter,
   and `generate_jbuilder_file` in your setting file is set `true`,
-  ZRO will generate JBuilder file by using template that you set
+  ZRO will generate JBuilder file by using specified template that you set
-  `jbuilder_template` in your setting file.
+  `jbuilder_templates` in your setting file.
   For example, see: [open_api.rb](https://github.com/zhandao/zero-rails_openapi/blob//examples/open_api.rb)